json-api/json-api/_format/1.1/index.md

 }
 ```

-The following `related` link includes a URL as well as meta-information
+By contrast, the following `related` link includes a URL as well as
-about a related resource collection:
+meta-information about a related resource collection:

 ```json
 "links": {